PeterRibs/house_price_model/README.md

 ## Run

-To run each one use the `main.py` file uncommenting the part of the question of interest.
+To run the project, use the `main.py` file.